andraugust/andraugust.github.io/quantum-2.md

 ## Last

-This concludes the summary of dynamics & continuous states in quantum mechanics.
-The framework has been laid to model realistic systems, such as free particles, spatially constrained particles, harmonic oscillators, and hydrogen atoms, all of which are covered in the next section.
+This ends the summary of dynamics & continuous states in quantum mechanics.
+The framework laid here provides a basis for modeling realistic systems such as free particles, spatially constrained particles, harmonic oscillators, and hydrogen atoms, all of which are covered in the next section.
 To be continued…